Toyota Motor (NYSE:TM) Issues FY 2023 Earnings Guidance

-Toyota Motor (NYSE:TM – Get Rating) last issued its quarterly earnings results on Wednesday, May 11th.
+Toyota Motor (NYSE:TM – Get Rating) last posted its quarterly earnings results on Wednesday, May 11th.
 The company reported $3.34 earnings per share for the quarter, beating analysts’ consensus estimates of $2.40 by $0.94.
-Toyota Motor had a net margin of 9.11% and a return on equity of 10.96%.
-The business had revenue of $69.82 billion during the quarter, compared to analyst estimates of $68.20 billion.
-Equities analysts predict that Toyota Motor will post 13.12 EPS for the current year.
+The firm had revenue of $69.82 billion during the quarter, compared to the consensus estimate of $68.20 billion.
+Toyota Motor had a return on equity of 10.96% and a net margin of 9.11%.
+On average, research analysts predict that Toyota Motor will post 17.57 earnings per share for the current fiscal year.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Cubist Systematic Strategies LLC raised its holdings in Toyota Motor by 21.8% during the 4th quarter.
-Cubist Systematic Strategies LLC now owns 2,600 shares of the company’s stock valued at $482,000 after buying an additional 465 shares during the last quarter.
-KCM Investment Advisors LLC raised its stake in shares of Toyota Motor by 78.2% during the first quarter.
-KCM Investment Advisors LLC now owns 2,621 shares of the company’s stock valued at $472,000 after acquiring an additional 1,150 shares during the last quarter.
-Peapack Gladstone Financial Corp boosted its holdings in shares of Toyota Motor by 13.2% during the fourth quarter.
-Peapack Gladstone Financial Corp now owns 2,197 shares of the company’s stock worth $407,000 after purchasing an additional 257 shares during the period.
-Squarepoint Ops LLC bought a new stake in shares of Toyota Motor in the fourth quarter worth about $383,000.
-Finally, Atria Wealth Solutions Inc. purchased a new position in Toyota Motor during the 1st quarter valued at about $336,000.
-Hedge funds and other institutional investors own 1.20% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the stock.
+Barclays PLC grew its position in Toyota Motor by 7.7% during the 4th quarter.
+Barclays PLC now owns 785 shares of the company’s stock worth $146,000 after acquiring an additional 56 shares during the last quarter.
+Glenmede Trust Co.
+NA grew its position in Toyota Motor by 3.2% during the 4th quarter.
+Glenmede Trust Co.
+NA now owns 2,684 shares of the company’s stock worth $497,000 after acquiring an additional 84 shares during the last quarter.
+Geneos Wealth Management Inc. grew its position in Toyota Motor by 23.6% during the 1st quarter.
+Geneos Wealth Management Inc. now owns 923 shares of the company’s stock worth $166,000 after acquiring an additional 176 shares during the last quarter.
+D.A.
+Davidson & CO. grew its position in shares of Toyota Motor by 15.6% in the 1st quarter.
+D.A.
+Davidson & CO. now owns 1,448 shares of the company’s stock valued at $261,000 after buying an additional 195 shares during the last quarter.
+Finally, Peapack Gladstone Financial Corp grew its position in shares of Toyota Motor by 13.2% in the 4th quarter.
+Peapack Gladstone Financial Corp now owns 2,197 shares of the company’s stock valued at $407,000 after buying an additional 257 shares during the last quarter.
+Institutional investors and hedge funds own 1.20% of the company’s stock.

 Toyota Motor Company Profile (Get Rating)